 Wrestlers should work to improve there joint flexibility.
 Having flexibility in your shoulders, lower back, and elbows will decrease your chances of getting injured while wrestling.

-Northwest Georgia Orthopedics and Sports Medicine treats sports-related injuries for any age athlete.
+AdventHealth Medical Group Orthopedics & Sports Medicine treats sports-related injuries for any age athlete.
 With offices in Calhoun, Chatsworth, Adairsville, and Ellijay, there main objective is to treat injuries promptly and expertly to get athletes back in the game as soon as possible.
-The physicians and providers of Northwest Georgia Orthopedics and Sports Medicine focus on the individualized needs of every patient to get them healthier sooner.
+The physicians and providers of AdventHealth Medical Group Orthopedics & Sports Medicine focus on the individualized needs of every patient to get them healthier sooner.
 Services provided include the following:

 - General orthopedic care